renepacchaux/gudeeds-responsive-mobile-app/README.md

 Are we talking about the same screen?
 The actual meeting we had on this was short but valuable.
-The design and engineering agreed that everyone would start at the same page.
+The design and engineering agreed that everyone would start on the same page.

 We are trying to make sure that an extremely busy person is not spending more time learning how to use our app at the end of the week.
 Sabrina,